gbechara/gcpdemos/devopsdemo1/README.md

 ![Architecture of the Demo](https://github.com/gbechara/gcpdemos/blob/main/devopsdemo1/slide1.png?raw=true)
 <br/><br/>
+This lab/demo automates essential DevOps steps to support both inner and outer developer loops.
+It provides an example for platform engineering teams to boost developer productivity.
+With self-service tools and pre-configured environments, developers can then focus on coding and innovation, accelerating the delivery of high-quality software.

-The objective of this lab is to show, in terms of approach and best practices, some aspects to consider when deploying a containerized application to GCP.
+The objective of this lab/demo is to show, in terms of approach and best practices, some aspects to consider when deploying a containerized application to GCP.

 This is just a lab/demo, and views expressed here are my own.
 A broader coverage of best practices can be found in the  <a href="https://cloud.google.com/architecture/" target="_blank">Cloud Architecture Center</a>.